Tinkerforge/doc/source/Software/API_Bindings.rst

 available Java examples (in examples/).

 The library can be used without any further extensions.
-As an example lets compile the configuration example of the stepper brick.
+As an example lets compile the configuration example of the Stepper Brick.

 For this we create a folder and copy the Tinkerforge.jar and the examples/Brick/Stepper/ExampleConfiguration.java into this folder::